 I heard about Covid -19 when it started in China.
 In fact, most of us just called it coronavirus.
 Like many people, we didn’t take it seriously at first.
 It was a joke to us since it was still far away from home.

 I only started getting concerned when active cases were now in countries neighbouring my own.
 That is when I started finding out about its symptoms and methods of prevention.

 Covid 19 has had both positive and negative effects on my way of life right now.
-On the positive side, I get to work in the comfort of my home (I am among the lucky few that gets to keep their jobs), close to the people I love and feeling safe here.
-All the above is due to the restrictions that have been set by my government on movement of people and cars.
+On the positive side, I get to work in the comfort of my home (I am among the lucky few that get to keep their jobs), close to the people I love and feel safe here.
+All the above is due to the restrictions that have been set by my government on the movement of people and cars.

 All in all, we are keeping faith and hope that all this will be over soon.